 My fees are based on your exact requirements but, as a guide, they start at £10 per 1000 words.
 Please contact me for a quote or more detailed information.

-For those who are unsure which editing service they need, the Society for Editors and Proofreaders offers this simple definition of the roles:
+For those who are unsure which editing service they need, the Chartered Institute of Editing and Proofreading offers this simple definition of the roles:

 Copy-editors get the raw material into shape for publication: they edit copy.
 When they have finished, and the layout has been created by the designer and/or typesetter, the work needs to be ready to go.
 It’s like putting on a play: these stages are the rehearsals.